Different Types Of Roof Valleys

 • Open Valley

-An opened roof valley is when the roof covering material ends a few inches before the centerline of the valley.
-In its place is a lining made of metal.
+An open roof valley is when the roof covering material ends a few inches before the centerline of the valley, leaving a metal lining exposed.

 Imagine a roof made of tiles.
-The entire roof is composed of tiles, except the valley where the two roofs meet is a flat metal plate.
-A valley composed of a metal lining will protect the roof from water intrusion.
-Instead of a flat piece of metal, a roof could encounter problems if the shingles or tiles compose the valley.
+The entire roof is covered with tiles, except for the valley where the two roof sections meet, which is lined with a flat metal plate.
+A metal-lined valley helps protect the roof from water intrusion.
+If shingles or tiles are used in the valley instead of metal, water may not flow off the roof as easily.

-There are some cases where the shingles or tiles may not line up exactly airtight in the valley, which could prevent water form flowing freely off the roof.
+In some cases, shingles or tiles may not line up perfectly in the valley, which can prevent water from flowing freely off the roof and may increase the risk of leaks.

 • Closed Valley

-Before the roof is constructed, the builder will install protection over the entire roof.
-While building the roof, the roofer will install shingles or tiles through the valley so that the entire valley is covered.
-In a closed roof valley, the Tiles or shingles serve as the valley lining.
+Before the roof is finished, a protective underlayment is installed over the entire roof.
+As the roof is built, shingles or tiles are installed across the valley so the roofing material itself covers the valley.
+In a closed roof valley, the shingles or tiles act as the valley lining.

 South Florida Roofing Experts